-3.6.
+3.7.
 Imaging Data Collection

-The MRI protocol consists of seven different image-contrast scan types.
+The MRI protocol consists of seven different scan types in addition to localizing scans.
 Each scan-type pulse sequence is listed below followed by the time required in parentheses.
 The times quoted are approximate as they will vary slightly between vendor and scanner operating system.